glennlopez/Bash.Playground/README.md

 Bash Playground
 =================
-This is where I keep all the things I do with Bash.
-This is a repo for showcasing my capabilities to future employers for ealuation, and to documenting my progress with Bash.
+This is where I keep all the things I do with Bash that is not project specific.
+Its a simple repo for showcasing my capabilities to future employers for evaluation, and documenting my progress with Bash.

 ![alt text](http://matt.might.net/articles/bash-by-example/images/bash-script.png "Bash Logo")